-EU REACH will no longer apply to England, Scotland or Wales, and instead the UK Government will implement our own version – UK REACH.
+EU REACH no longer applies to England, Scotland or Wales, and instead the UK Government will implement our own version – UK REACH.
 Companies in Northern Ireland will still be covered by EU REACH according to the ‘IE/NI Protocol’.

-Registration with UK REACH after Brexit is likely to follow closely the process under EU REACH and as such shouldn’t be unfamiliar.
+Registration with UK REACH after Brexit follows closely the process under EU REACH and as such shouldn’t be unfamiliar.
 However, even as a UK-based storage facility, if you handle chemicals going to or coming from European countries, the products may well have to comply with both the UK and EU versions of REACH.

 It is the responsibility of individual companies to assess their operations and decide whether they need to comply with both the UK and EU regimes, or just one.

 If you are a UK-based operation supplying only the UK market things should be fairly straightforward.
-As an importer, only representative or distributor, if you are currently registered under EU REACH, your substances registration will be automatically legally recognised or ‘carried over’ to UK REACH when the transition period ends on 31 December 2020.
+As an importer, only representative or distributor, if you are currently registered under EU REACH, your substances registration will be automatically legally recognised or ‘carried over’ to UK REACH.

 You will still need to confirm your existing registration and provide basic information to the HSE by 30 April 2021 using the UK REACH IT system.
 The grandfathering process must then be completed within 2, 4 or 6 years of 28 October 2021 depending on tonnage bands.
 The process will not incur any fee.
 You’ll then be given a new UK REACH registration number.
 Safety Data Sheets created under EU REACH will be valid under UK REACH for the time being.

-UK classification, labelling and packaging of substances and mixtures (CLP) will also come into force, replacing and replicating EU CLP regulations regarding classification and labelling – although there is no difference between the two schemes as regards product packaging and labelling.
+UK classification, labelling and packaging of substances and mixtures (CLP) also comes into force, replacing and replicating EU CLP regulations regarding classification and labelling – although there is no difference between the two schemes as regards product packaging and labelling.

 If you are UK based but procure or provide safe storage for chemicals from EU/EEA-based suppliers, you’ll need to go a little further.
 It’s vital you ensure the chemicals (over 1 tonne per year) are covered by a valid UK REACH registration, held by one actor within the supply chain.
 Even though the supplier is based in the EU there must be a UK registration covering the substances as you become the importer.
 UK importers must notify the HSE of their intention to continue importing substances from the EU by 27 October 2021, using the UK REACH IT system.
 The new registration must then be submitted to the HSE within 2, 4 or 6 years of 28 October 2021.
 Alternatively, UK importers can change their source to a UK registered supplier or can encourage their supplier to appoint a UK-based Only Representative.
 Note that different rules may apply to re-imported materials too.